Skip to content

 url: https://fraqtive.mimec.org

 Fraqtive is as small but interesting and fast generator that can render several different variants of Mandelbrot and Julia fractals, on 2D and some simple 3D views.
 Its interface is pretty simple and quite intuitive, so you can start working like a “pro” right away.
 It doesn’t come up with a lot of parameters or filters to play with, but you can still input some variables directly.
 The coloring settings are super easy to understand, and it comes with some basic animation options as well.
 Images can be generated at any size, and you can apply anti-aliasing from within the program.
 Parameters are saved as bookmarks with thumbnails for easy identification; color parameters can also be saved as presets.
 Use the mouse to zoom in or out, and the arrow keys to move up/down, left/right.
-Undo and Redo are also available using the Navigate Back or Forward in the toolbar.
+Undo and Redo are also available using the Navigate Back or Forward buttons in the toolbar.
+Open source (GPLv3).

 Last revision: 29 January 2015.